+Geoinvestment recommends that:

-Propipe recommends that MCC should evaluate the availability of surface and water rights in the Berta area.
-MCC should evaluate Berta Central oxide zones deposits since they may have potential for increasing mineral resources on the property.
-Further laboratory-scale and pilot plant metallurgical testwork are necessary to confirm the economic viability of the deposit.
-Regarding the oxide recoveries, a specialist should be engaged to study the results from the GeoMet testwork and suggest further lines of investigation to reduce the risks associated with metallurgical recovery from copper wad species.
+MCC should evaluate the availability of surface and water rights in the Berta area.

+Further metallurgical test work is necessary to confirm the economic viability of the deposit.
+Regarding the oxide recoveries, a specialist should be engaged to evaluate the results from the Geomet and USACH test work and suggest further lines of investigation to reduce the risks associated with metallurgical recovery from copper wad species.
-Regarding the continuation of the studies on the Property, Propipe recommends the execution of a scoping study which evaluates the cash flow of the project, including the required capital for water, power, sulfuric acid and also the Berta Central resources, following the definition of Preliminary

-Economic Assessment in the NI 43.101.
-This study would provide an indication of the economic return of the project, allowing MCC to take an informed decision about going ahead or not with it.
-The costs associated with the decision of proceeding with the project are the ones related to property acquisition and the elaboration of a bankable feasibility study.
-The costs associated with this Scoping Study are of the order of US\$ 300,000.
+Regarding the continuation of the studies on the Property, Geoinvestment recommends the execution of a scoping study which evaluates the cash flow of the project, including the required capital for water, power, and sulphuric acid, compliant with the definition of Preliminary Economic Assessment in National Instrument 43-101.
+This study would provide an indication of the economic return of the project, allowing Coro to take an informed decision about going ahead with it.
+The further costs associated with proceeding with the project are related to property acquisition and the completion of a bankable feasibility study.
+The costs associated with the recommended Scoping Study are approximately US\$ 300,000.